 8. Look into the camera when you speak

 Very important on our list of video meeting etiquette!
 Looking into the camera when you’re speaking is the equivalent of looking into someone’s eyes in person, so it’s an essential practice.
 If you’re looking elsewhere as you talk, it can look unprofessional and be distracting, even if you don’t mean to be.
 Remember, your face is clearly visible for everyone to see, so the group will notice things they can’t pick up in person.

 9. Don’t stare at yourself when someone else is speaking

 It can be tempting to look at your camera feed during the meeting, especially to check how you’re presenting to everyone else in the meeting.
 However, if you’re staring at yourself when someone else is speaking, it can seem like you’re not paying attention.
 If you find it’s impossible to stop staring at yourself, put a post-it note on the screen where your face is shown to eliminate the distraction.

 You may think you’re great at multitasking and are able to check emails or work during a video meeting, but the other participants will know.
 Give all your attention to the meeting, as you may miss out on any important information shared as well as come across as rude or inconsiderate.

 If you’re looking to recruit new members for your team or now find yourself looking for a new job, contact Tiger Recruitment today.
-We are a leading recruitment agency for matching individuals and businesses in permanent roles.
+We are a leading recruitment agency for matching individuals and businesses in temp jobs and permanent roles.